toralf/tor-relays/README.md

 ## Details

-The Tor bridges are deployed via an _Ansible_ role with a recent Debian OS.
+Tor bridges are deployed via an _Ansible_ role, using a recent Debian OS.

-The scripts under [bin](./bin) works mostly only for the Hetzner cloud, similar applies to the Ansible task [network.yaml](./playbooks/roles/setup/tasks/network.yaml).
+The scripts under [bin](./bin) works for the Hetzner cloud.
+Same applies to the Ansible task [network.yaml](./playbooks/roles/setup/tasks/network.yaml).
+That task configures for a Hetzner VPS a randomly choosen ipv6 address (global scope) from the given /64 subnet and preroutes all incoming TCPv6 connections to it.
-As a local DNS resolver _unbound_ is expected.
-It needs to be configured in this way:
+[update-dns.sh](./bin/update-dns.sh) expect _unbound_ as a local DNS resolver, configured in this way:

 ```config
 include: "/etc/unbound/hetzner-private.conf"
 include: "/etc/unbound/hetzner-public.conf"
 ```

-for [update-dns.sh](./bin/update-dns.sh) to work correctly.
 To create a new VPS _my_bridge_ at Hetzner in the project _my_project_, do:

 ```bash